Autumn Well-Being Tips

 Seasonal Foods and Nutrition

 Autumn brings with it a delicious range of seasonal produce, including pumpkins, apples, and squash.
-Part of self-care is ensuring we get adequate nutrition and hydration.
+An aspect of self-care is maintaining adequate nutrition and hydration.

 I find there is nothing like a warm bowl of pumpkin soup after a refreshing autumnal walk.

-Cooking and consuming seasonal ingredients is one way to feel connected to the seasons.
+Cooking and consuming seasonal ingredients can help us feel connected to the seasons.

 Building Routine and Structure

-If you find your routine shaken, you may want to take this opportunity to reestablish or recreate it.
+If your routine is disrupted, you may want to take this opportunity to reestablish or recreate it.
 Having a routine can encourage a sense of stability and help us manage our time more effectively.

 Here are some tips to consider when it comes to creating a routine: